Knarkoffer/CalibreWeblibraryDownloader/README.md

 - Prefer ebook formats according to the configured priority order, with fallback to the next format when a preferred format is rejected by rules.
 - Skip unwanted books with rules for maximum file size, language, author, title, tag, or series metadata.
-- Track downloaded files in a local SQLite database, with optional global metadata duplicate pre-checking before download.
+- Track downloaded files in a local SQLite database.
-- Avoid unsafe or oversized output by shortening long filenames, capping verbose book log entries, validating Calibre response shapes, and stopping downloads that grow far beyond Calibre's reported metadata size.
-- Recover from common public-server quirks such as HTTPS URLs that are actually plain HTTP Calibre servers.
 - Use optional HTTP and HTTPS proxy settings.

 ## Setup